Adelitas Way: History

 On January 14, 2015, the band announced the release of a new single, a five-song EP, and a full-length album.
 In an interview Rick DeJesus revealed the new single, "I Get Around".
 On February 12, "I Get Around" was released on for exclusive download.
 The band's EP Deserve This EP was released on March 11, 2015, just a week earlier than its original release date March 17.
 The band toured with Red in the Summer.

 The lead single, "Bad Reputation", off their follow-up album, Getaway, was released on December 18, 2015.
 "Bad Reputation" gained generally positive reviews and rose to No. 12 on the Active Rock chart.
 "Bad Reputation" also reached at No. 9 on Big Uns Countdown.
 Getaway charted at No. 8 in Hard Rock albums on Billboard.

-The first single, "Ready for War (Pray for Peace)", of off their fifth studio album, Notorious, charted at No. 18 on Active Rock Radio and No. 3 on Big UNS Countdown.
+The first single, "Ready for War (Pray for Peace)", off their fifth studio album, Notorious, charted at No. 18 on Active Rock Radio and No. 3 on Big UNS Countdown.
 "Ready for War (Pray for Peace)" was the official theme song of WWE TLC: Tables, Ladders & Chairs (2016).
 On December 16, "Tell Me" released as the second single.
 On February 22 the band started their second PledgeMusic campaign for the 2017 album, and they released a song, "Black Diamond", exclusively for their pledge supporters.
 The title-track, "Notorious", was released on July 7, 2017.
 It was written and produced by DeJesus and former New Medicine member Jake Scherer.

 "Still Hungry" was released as a single on April 6, 2018.
 And another single "Drifting" was released on July 20, 2018.
 Live Love Life, an EP, was released on November 2.

 The band released their sixth studio album Shine On, on August 14, 2020.

+The band released the Rivals EP on December 3, 2021.

+The band released their seventh studio album Power on September 15, 2023.